K. K. Senthil Kumar: Early and personal life

 Kumar married Ruhee Naaz on 25 June 2009, who was a Yoga instructor and headed the Hyderabad division of Bharat Thakur's Yoga classes.
 The couple had two sons: Ryaan Kartikeyan and Dhruva Kartikeyan.
 Ruhee died on 15 February 2024 at a private hospital in Hyderabad.

 Career

 After his graduation from FTII, he joined cinematographer Sarath as an assistant cinematographer.
 He worked under Sarath from Premaku Velayara (1999) to Jabili (2001).
-He started his work as a Independent Cinematographer with the TV Series Amrutham in 2000.
+He started his work as an Independent Cinematographer with the TV Series Amrutham in 2000.
 When Chandra Sekhar Yeleti was making his directorial debut with Aithe (2003), he took Senthil on as the cinematographer, marking his official feature-film debut.